Learn Bio-Touch to use with Medical Professionals and Massage Therapists as a Touch Healing Approach for Back Pain

 The information presented here is for educational purposes only.
 Medical advice is neither offered nor implied.
 Please consult a healthcare professional for medical advice.

-Our entire training eBook, health condition workbooks and other benefits are available to members of the Foundation for a small fee of $18.
-JOIN NOW
+Our entire training eBook is available to download for a small fee of $17.95.
+GET NOW

 The information presented in the training manuals are for educational purposes only.
 Medical advice is neither offered nor implied.
 Please consult a healthcare professional for medical advice.